Hugh Sebag Montefiore: The Sea War, Gebunden

 Klappentext

-As this book's title - Battle of the Arctic - implies, it tells a unique story.
-For much of the conflict was complicated by terrific storms, snow, ice, fog, whales, and Arctic mirages, creating an atmosphere similar to Ernest Shackleton's Endurance , David Crane's Scott of the Antarctic, and an Arctic version of Robinson Crusoe.
+As this book's title implies, Battle of the Arctic tells a unique story.
+For much of the conflict was complicated by terrific storms, snow, ice, fog, whales and Arctic mirages, so that what is chronicled at times sounds like a cross between the nightmarish torment experienced by both Shackleton in his ship Endurance and Scott of the Antarctic, and an Arctic version of Robinson Crusoe.